o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/command-line-cgf.md

 ### remove\-service\-api\-resources {#cloud-canvas-command-line-cgf-remove-service-api-resources}

-Remove the resources that implement a `swagger.json` file–based service API operation from a resource group\.
+Remove the resources that implement a `swagger.json` file-based service API operation from a resource group\.

 The `remove-service-api-resources` command accepts the following arguments:
 + `--resource-group {resource-group-name}` or `-r {resource-group-name}`